Community

 1. Free Plan – This includes 1 course, 1 community, 1 administrator and unlimited students.

-2. Start Plan – $75/mo, this includes unlimited courses and 1 community.
+2. Basic Plan – $49/mo, this includes unlimited courses and 1 community.

-3. Grow Plan – $149/mo, this includes unlimited courses and 3 communities with 2 administrators
+4. Grow Plan – $199/mo, this includes unlimited courses, 3 communities with 20 spaces per community, 2 administrators, unlimited students.

 Summary